-For a real estate agent, setting up an LLC is absolutely essential in forming your real estate business.
+For real estate agents, setting up an LLC is absolutely essential in forming a real estate business.
 The majority of real estate agents work as self-employed, independent contractors; even those agents who work for brokerages operate in a similar capacity, filing 1099 forms for their tax returns.

 Independent contractors usually have more freedom and a greater earning potential than salaried employees, but are also weighted with more responsibilities under the law.
 For example, if a home seller or buyer files a lawsuit against you, as an independent contractor operating without a corporate structure separate from you, you could be considered to be liable personally for any damages.
 This could result in losing your home and personal savings if you’re not protected by an LLC.

 Advantages LLCs Give Real Estate Agents

 Aside from limited liability protection, there are many advantages to having an LLC if you’re a real estate agent.
 Some great examples are:

 - Tax Flexibility.
 Having an LLC allows you to take the S Corporation election with the IRS, which can save you money on self-employment taxes.

 - Separating Business and Personal Finances.
 A common but hefty mistake when starting out as a Real Estate Agent is to combine business finances with personal finances, such as when they put business expenses on their personal credit card!
 Having an LLC alongside a business bank account significantly lowers your chances of personal liability that might occur through the commingling of funds.

 - Raising Professional Credibility.
 Selling or buying a home is such a large commitment and a huge life-changing event!
 Potential clients will absolutely want to work with someone they perceive as being a professional—someone they can trust with all the unknowns and changes they’re about to face.
 Operating through an LLC and owning a business name can show that you are a responsible, legitimate business person.